-POSSESSION & DISTRIBUTION
+& DISTRIBUTION LAWYER

-MDMA Crime Penalties in Pennsylvania
+MDMA Criminal Penalties in Pennsylvania

-Mandatory minimum penalties for MDMA offenses are based largely on the quantity of ecstasy involved in the offense.
+Mandatory minimum penalties for MDMA offenses are based on the quantity of ecstasy involved in the offense.
 In Pennsylvania, MDMA penalties or ecstasy penalties may include the following:

 - Between 2 and 10 grams

 - First Offense– 2 years in prison, fine of $5,000

 - Second Offense– 3 years in prison, fine of $10,000

 - Between 10 and 100 grams

 - First Offense– 3 years in prison, fine of $15,000

 - Second Offense– 5 years in prison, fine of $30,000

 - 100 grams or more

 - First Offense– 5 years in prison, fine of $25,000

 - Second Offense– 7 years in prison, fine of $50,000

-In addition to these incredibly devastating legal consequences, a conviction will also give the defendant a criminal record, which can make it difficult or impossible to work in certain industries, travel abroad to foreign countries, own or buy a firearm, join the U.S. military, or pursue other opportunities in life.
+In addition to these devastating legal consequences, a conviction will also give the defendant a criminal record.
+This can make it difficult or impossible to work in certain industries, travel abroad to foreign countries, own or buy a firearm, join the U.S. military, or pursue other opportunities in life.

-If you have been arrested for any type of drug crime related to ecstasy, it is absolutely imperative that you obtain legal representation from a qualified criminal defense lawyer.
-Philadelphia MDMA possession lawyer Lloyd Long can thoroughly investigate your case, collect evidence that supports your innocence or mitigates penalties, analyze and challenge evidence gathered by law enforcement, and correspond with expert professionals in order to develop an aggressive defense strategy that is personalized to your case.
+If you have been arrested for any type of drug crime related to ecstasy, it is absolutely imperative that you obtain legal representation from a qualified defense lawyer.
+Philadelphia MDMA possession lawyer Lloyd Long is here to investigate your case, collect evidence that supports your innocence or mitigates penalties, analyze and challenge the evidence gathered by law enforcement, and correspond with experts in order to develop an aggressive defense strategy personalized to your case.

-- Delivery of MDMA
+- Delivering MDMA

 - Distribution of MDMA

-- Federal MDMA Charges
+- Federal offenses

-- Juvenile MDMA Charges
+- Manufacturing MDMA

-- Possession of Drug Paraphernalia
+- Possession of drug paraphernalia

 - Possession of MDMA